-Convince that are converted for your What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high-risk patients after a previous screening colonoscopy or barium enema.
+What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for highrisk patients after a previous screening colonoscopy or barium enema.
 Flexible sigmoidoscopy for patients 45 years and older.
 Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
 Once every 48 months for high-risk patients from the last flexible sigmoidoscopy or barium enema.
 Screening fecal-occult blood tests for patients 45 years and older.
 Once every 12 months.
-Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
+Multitarget stool DNA for patients 45 to 85 years of age and not meeting high-risk criteria.
 Once every 3 years.
-Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
+Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high-risk criteria.
 Once every 3 years.
-Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening colonoscopy.
+Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
 There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
-If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and is subject to a \$250 copay when performed in an outpatient hospital or a \$150 copay when performed in a stand- alone facility. \$0 copay for each Medicare-covered barium enema.
-If you have a history of polyps, diverticulitis, or have had a positive colonoscopy may be performed resulting in an outpatient diagnostic copay. \$30 copay for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
-If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and is subject to a 40% coinsurance when performed in an outpatient hospital or a stand-alone facility.
-20% coinsurance for each Medicare-covered barium enema.
-If you have a history of polyps, diverticulitis, or have had a positive colonoscopy may be performed resulting in an outpatient diagnostic copay. • Barium Enema as an alternative to flexible sigmoidoscopy for patients not at high risk and 45 years or older.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and is subject to a \$350 copay when performed in an outpatient hospital or a \$225 copay when performed in a standalone facility.
+40% coinsurance for a Medicare-covered colorectal cancer screening exam.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam and is subject to a 40% coinsurance when performed in an outpatient hospital or a 40% coinsurance when performed in a standalone facility.

+Samiass that are assumed for your What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Colorectal cancer screening (continued) Barium Enema as an alternative to flexible sigmoidoscopy for patients not at high risk and 45 years or older.
 Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.
-At Colorectal cancer screening tests include a follow- up screening colonoscopy after a Medicare covered non-invasive stool-based colorectal cancer screening test returns a positive result.
+Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered non-invasive stoolbased colorectal cancer screening test returns a positive result.
+If you have a history of polyps, diverticulitis, or have had a positive colonoscopy a new colonoscopy may be performed resulting in an outpatient-surgery copay.